makandra/geordi/README.md

 **Options**
 - `-l, [--load=[DUMP_FILE]]`: Load a dump
 - `-d, [--database=NAME]`: Database name, if there are multiple databases

-### `geordi firefox COMMAND`
-Run a command with VNC and test browser set up (alias: chrome).

-Example: `geordi firefox b cucumber` or `geordi firefox --setup 24.0`

-Useful when you need Firefox for Selenium or the VNC set up, but can't use the `geordi cucumber` command.
-This command is aliased `chrome` for users running Selenium in Chrome.

-**Options**
-- `[--setup=FIREFOX_VERSION]`: Install a special test runner Firefox with the given version

 ### `geordi help [COMMAND]`